On the asymptotics of cubic fields ordered by general invariants: Ordering cubic fields by generalized discriminants

-{\bf Proof of Theorem \ref{thIndPr}:} It is clear from the shape of the leading constants in Theorem \ref{thGD} that the family of all cubic fields ordered by $\iD^\alpha\iF^\beta$ does satisfy independence of primes when $\alpha\leq \beta$.
-It only remains to prove the result when $\alpha>\beta$, and as before we may assume that $\beta=1$.
-We will construct a finite collection of cubic local splitting types $\Sigma^{(\epsilon)}$, for each $\epsilon>0$, such that the following two conditions are satisfied: \begin{itemize} \item[{\rm (a)}] We have $\Sigma^{(\epsilon)}_5=\Sigma_5^\all$ for each $\epsilon>0$. \item[{\rm (b)}] We have
+{\bf Proof of Theorem \ref{thIndPr}:} For $\alpha \leq \beta$ this follows immediately from the shape of the leading asymptotics in parts (a) and (c) of Theorem \ref{thGD}.
+It remains to prove the result when $\alpha>\beta$, and as before we may assume that $\beta=1$.
+For fixed $\epsilon>0$ let $N(\epsilon)$ be the smallest positive integer such that the following inequality is satisfied:

-\end{itemize} The construction of such families immediately implies the result, since this demonstrates that the probability of the prime $5$ spliting completely in $\FF(\Sigma^{(\epsilon)})$ changes with $\epsilon$ despite the fact that $\Sigma^{(\epsilon)}_5$ is constant for all $\epsilon$.

-We now construct these families $\Sigma^{(\epsilon)}$.
-Let $K$ be an $S_3$-cubic field, and let $L$ denote the Galois closure of $K$.
-Recall that the discriminant of the (unique) quadratic subfield $F$ of $L$ is equal to $\iD(K)$.
-(When $K$ is a cyclic cubic field, then $\iD(K)=1$.)
-Furthermore, if $p$ is any prime, then the splitting type of $p$ at $K$ determines the splitting type of $p$ at $F$.
-In particular, every prime that splits completely in $K$ also splits completely in $F$.
-Now, for fixed $\epsilon>0$ let $N(\epsilon)$ be the smallest positive integer such that the following inequality is satisfied: